 Our mission is to help everyone find nature where they live, work, and play.
 We envision a network of places and programs that lead to an urban community that is connected to their environment and each other in ways that lead to sustainable and equitable economic opportunity, stewardship of our natural ecosystems and community well-being.

-How we plan to meet our community’s needs...
+How we meet the needs of our community

-- Develop place based ecological education programs for young people and families in our city
+- Develop nature based learning programs for young people and families in Greater Rochester

 - Create opportunities for environmental engagement in the community